tgxn/lemmy-ezmode/README.md

 - add manual config for the backend to `mgmt_routes.yaml`, you can use pgadmin as an example each backend will need one service (to tell traefik where the backend is) and one router (to tell traefik which traffic to send to the backend)

-# I fucked up and want to reset everything
+## It's fucked up and want to reset everything

 take the stack down, reset the repo, and rm any persistent volumes (this will WIPE ALL data)
 ```sh